AppyBuilder/AppyBuilderPersonal/README.md

 If you are attempting to build .apk, you'll need to start the local buildserver Use File Explorer to switch to the new folder (AppyBuilderPersonl) Next, double click on WinStartAppyBuilderServer.bat to start the buildserver (or equivelant .sh file)

+## Troubleshooting:
+When starting the server (backend or frontend), if window immediately closes, it could mean that:
+1. Your java path not setup properly - setup your java path or update script files to point to your java
+2. Address (8888) already in use (you may have to use task manager to kill java)

 ## Info: